-Nick McCooke led the team at Solexa that invented next-generation sequencing, a technology to read DNA at high speed that is nowadays used worldwide and the basis of precision medicine.
-The company was acquired by Illumina in 2006 for $600M, which amounted to around €485M back then.
+Nick McCooke led the pioneer team at Solexa that invented next-generation sequencing, a technology to read DNA at high speed that is nowadays used worldwide and has laid the foundation for precision medicine.

 Let’s start with Solexa.
 How did you get involved with it?

 I joined Solexa in 2000, which just shows you how long ago next-generation sequencing started.
-I had been working in the US, and had sold the company that I was working for.
+I had been working in the US, and I had sold the company that I was working for.
 I came back to the UK looking for the next exciting thing to do and I ended up setting the company up as the founding CEO.

 Now, next-generation sequencing is kind of part of the furniture, it feels as if it’s always been around.
 But back then, of course, it didn’t feel like that.
 We were in the middle of the Human Genome Project, there were factories full of the old 3730 Sanger sequencers, and no one had thought beyond that.